HadrienG2/code-that-counts/src/simd-portability.md

 # Handling hardware heterogeneity

-## Context

-So far, I've been making two assumptions:
+So far, I have been making two assumptions:

 - That our CPU supports SSE2 vectorization.
 For x86 hardware, that is quite reasonable as almost every CPU released since the Intel Pentium 4 in 2000